The Secrets of Pluto's Moons, Including Charon, Styx, Hydra, Kerberos, and Nix

 As New Horizons flew past Pluto and Charon at 30,800 miles per hour on July 14, 2015, its closest approach was at 7:49 am eastern time at 7,690 miles, just 74 seconds early and only 45 miles off!
 New Horizon's trajectory took it behind Charon, falling into its shadow.
 This allowed New Horizons to potentially see any atmosphere and to analyze the sunlight going through it by making use of ALICE.
 Also, by passing behind Charon, the LORRI instrument was hoping to see Charon-glow on Pluto, or the light bouncing off the surface of Charon illuminating Pluto, allowing mapping of the night side of Pluto to occur (Howard).

 The red pole of Charon, named Mordor, has a darker inner zone of 170 miles with an outer zone of 280 miles.
 It is either a result of UV light reducing material falling down on it (likely from Pluto) to tholins, a type of carbon compound, or the aftermath of an impact.
 But data seems to point to the former theory.
 After examining New Horizons' data, scientists think aerosols from Pluto escape its atmosphere and fall into Charon's gravity field where they accumulate at the pole.
-Once there, the methane is bombarded with UV radiation and is converted into methyl radical (as a result of a hydrogen being kicked out of methane during the radiation hit) Those radicals end up joining with each other and are converted into the red tholins we see.
+Once there, the methane is bombarded with UV radiation and is converted into methyl radical (as a result of a hydrogen being kicked out of methane during the radiation hit) Those radicals end up joining with each other as well as nitrogen and are converted into the red tholins we see.
 It doesn't even take "much" of the gases escaping from Pluto for this model to work, just 2.5%.
 That translates to about 270 billion particles hitting a square meter on Charon each second and after a few million years translates to a surface we see today at the poles with a depth of 0.16 millimeters.
 The rest of Charon's surface seems to be about 4 billion years old, when the moon formed.
 The biggest surprise?
-Most of Mordor's surface is water ice and when in combination with the tholins gives the bright red we see (Stern "The Pluto," Stirone, Johnson, BEC Crew).
+Most of Mordor's surface is water ice and when in combination with the tholins gives the bright red we see (Stern "The Pluto," Stirone, Johnson, BEC Crew, Choi).

 After high resolution pictures of Charon were released, new results came flooding in.
 Amongst the interesting findings was canyons that are 4 to 6 miles deep and cliffs which go on for over 600 miles.
 But even more bizarre was how smooth it is, indicating a geological recycling of the surface via some mechanism.
 Pluto is considered to be too small for geological activity, so how could Charon have it?
 Maybe a collision in the past caused it to be partially molten again, erasing any craters from the surface (Yuhas, Stromberg, Betz, Hupres).